References & Parameters

 • Cruz, J.A., Sacksteder, C.A., Kanazawa, A., and Kramer, D.M.
 (2001) Contribution of electric field (delta psi) to steady-state transthylakoid proton motive force (pmf) in vitro and in vivo.
 Control of pmf parsing into delta psi and delta pH by ionic strength.
 Biochemistry 40: 1226-1237 doi:10.1021/bi0018741 (opens new window)

-# gH⁺ - Proton conductivity
+# gH⁺ - Relative Proton Conductivity Estimate

 (2) gH+=1τ\text{gH}^{+} = \frac{1}{\tau}